LisaBaetsle/markdown-challenge/README.md

 # Lisa Baetslé
-*You never have to unscrew someone else his lightbulb in order to shine.
+*You never have to unscrew someone else's lightbulb in order to shine.*